 After admiring the stunning view alongside a Kookaburra perched in the tree beside us, we continued to Balmoral Beach where we jumped in a (thankfully) air-conditioned bus to take us back to the city.

-- There are more than 20 beaches in the harbour that you can safely swim in
+- There are more than 20 beaches within the harbour that you can safely swim in.

 - Ferries carry people across the harbour over 15 million times each year.

 - There are 4 bridges and 1 tunnel connecting the north and south shores.